 Attitude requires no gear whatsoever.
 Having the right attitude is huge, and may make the difference between success or failure in many survival situations.
 Here are a few attitudes that come to mind which I consider to be beneficial to preparedness in general…

-Adaptable – adaptability
+- Adaptable – adaptability

-Aware – awareness
+- Aware – situational awareness

 You might have all the survival and preparedness gear in the world, but a wrong attitude may stop your progress during a critical time of survivability.

 Skills enable you to IMPLEMENT ACTION (in a successful manner).
-In fact, if you have the skills (to do something specific) you don’t necessarily need to physically posses the associated tools or gear because you might be able to borrow from others or fashion them yourself, or adapt another way to go about the task…
+In fact, if you have the skills (to do something specific) you don’t necessarily need to physically posses the associated tools or gear, because you might be able to borrow from others or fashion them yourself, or adapt another way to go about the task…

 Skills develop from knowledge and experience.
 Often they are related to one’s job or career, however one’s hobbies and interests may also hone specific skill sets outside of one’s career.
 With regards to survival preparedness, many of these skills are only learned by one’s own doing.
 Practice, practice, practice.